Digital resources in languages of Nepal

 Resources available in Newari

-The surname "Rajvanshi" is mostly used by the "Pasai" caste.
+The surname "Rajbanshi" is mostly used by the "Pasai" caste.
 The term "Rajpasi" is also used for them.
 The Pasai caste is considered to be a high-caste group.
-The Rajvanshi community can be found in the Rangpur division of Bangladesh, Bhutan, the Terai region of eastern Nepal, eastern Bihar, eastern Uttar Pradesh, and northern West Bengal.
-The term "Rajvanshi" literally means a royal lineage.
+The Rajbanshi community can be found in the Rangpur division of Bangladesh, Bhutan, the Terai region of eastern Nepal, eastern Bihar, eastern Uttar Pradesh, and northern West Bengal.
+The term "Rajbanshi" literally means a royal lineage.
 After a movement for national identity and to achieve a higher social status as Hindu Kshatriya, the community adopted this name in 1891.
 The community was established by combining the Kshatriya identity with the Koch caste.
-The Rajvanshis were officially recorded as the Koch community until the 1901 census.
-The name Rajvanshi dates back to the 19th century and is a modern term.
+The Rajbanshis were officially recorded as the Koch community until the 1901 census.
+The name Rajbanshi dates back to the 19th century and is a modern term.

 Resources available in Rajwanshi Nepal